ArabianCoconut/DedSecTools/HashCheck/README.md

 # How to use:

-when Asked for Filename please input the File  full path C:\blah\blah\blah\hi.txt
+when Asked for File Path,Please input the File  full path C:\blah\blah\blah\hi.txt

 # TroubleShooting: